SindhujaSwamidorai/FullStackCapstone/README.md

 The book store project clone from: https://github.com/sindhuja-swamidorai/FullStackCapstone

-Open a local MySQL server connection and create a database named test_db.
+Open a local MySQL server connection and create a database named book_store.
-CREATE DATABASE test_db;
+CREATE DATABASE book_store;

 After you clone this repository to your local computer, change directories (cd) into the newly cloned project folder and Install the projects dependencies with NPM for backend and frontend separately.